yanwenywan/typst-packages/wenyuan-campaign/0.1.0/template/main.typ

 = A New Adventure

-#dropParagraph(smallCapitals: "This package is designed to aid you in")[
+#drop-paragraph(small-caps: "This package is designed to aid you in")[
   writing _ahem_ possibly beautiful typeset documents for the fifth edition of the world's greatest roleplaying game (or any roleplaying game, for that matter).
 It starts by adjusting the section formatting from the defaults in typst to something a bit more familiar